 The Sussex Ox is a country pub outside Brighton with a truly inspirational USP.
 The meat, fruit and vegetables come from their own organic farm less than three miles away from the pub and the menu is quite clearly inspired by the beauty of the produce they receive.
 Does it get much more sustainable than that?

 Keeping doing good cool is The New Club who are recycling champions, investing heavily in ensuring all plastic, including cling film, gets recycled (not a common thing among restaurants).
 The New Club was also among the first in the city to quit using plastic straws.

 Those that go the extra mile for their foraged ingredients

 Foraging is also central to the heart of the cooking at The Chimney House, which has a loyal following of passionate customers.
-They always endeavor to source ingredients from within Sussex, with fish from Shoreham and Newhaven, fruit and vegetables from local farms and glasshouses, as well as meat from Garlic Wood Farm.
+They always endeavour to source ingredients from within Sussex, with fish from Shoreham and Newhaven Fish Sales, fruit and vegetables from local farms and glasshouses, as well as meat from Garlic Wood Farm.

 Head out to the gorgeous hamlet of Dial Post and check in at The Crown Inn pub there.
 Local lass and landlady, Penny, comes from a nearby farming family and chef-husband James is an enthusiastic forager.
 While in the area why not pay a visit to the famous Knepp Estate whose rewilding project has caused a wealth of fauna and fauna to return to the area.

 For high end foraged food, head out to Leonardslee Lakes and Gardens and Michelin starred Restaurant Interlude and partake in a feast of seasonal wonders, elevated beyond your wildest wild food dreams!
 You can see our video and interview with Head Chef Jean Delport here.